 Transylvania benefits from its location in downtown Lexington, an area easily traversed on foot or bicycle that also has excellent public transportation.
 Students can go an entire term without ever starting their cars to get around town.

 - Bikes are available for loan to Transylvania students, faculty, and staff at no cost.
-Stop by the campus center front desk.
+Stop by the Campus Center front desk for information.

 - The sustainability office and wellness program offer sponsored rides throughout the year.